Financial Benefits of Legalized Sports Betting in the United States

 It should come as no surprise that cash flows in the gaming industry are massive.
 The gaming industry for video games and casino/betting games are not the same, so to elaborate, I was referring to casino and betting games, though video games are also extremely prolific.
-Betting is a booming industry and it has been around for a really long time, so with a proper taxing system, betting can positively impact the economy of a state.
+Betting is a booming industry and it has been around for a really long time (now it’s even online and many sports fans visit sites like registrarse.cl to enjoy it), so with a proper taxing system, betting can positively impact the economy of a state.

 In the United States, the Supreme Court lifted the federal ban on betting which in term allows states to decide on their own, whether they want to legalize betting or not.
 So, does this mean that betting will become legal in all of the states?
 Not really, mainly because of the political climate.
 Some states are fine with betting being legal, others are more conservative when it comes to this topic.
 However, perhaps the economic benefits might tip these scales in favor of legalized betting, as it is a thought-provoking subject.